 - Complete an online enrollment application for Camp Chewonki and indicate on the camp application that you intend to apply for financial aid.

-- Once the program director has approved your child(ren) for enrollment, you will be notified and sent a link to School and Student Services (SSS).
+- Once the admissions office has approved your child(ren) for enrollment, you will be notified and sent a link to School and Student Services (SSS).

 - You need to complete and submit a Parents’ Financial Statement (PFS) along with required tax documents and a $55 processing fee.
 You will give SSS permission to analyze your financial information.
 In rare instances, for those families with the greatest need, SSS will automatically apply an application fee waiver.
 The SSS fee waiver (if applicable) will appear at the moment you need to provide your credit card information.